1. Why 15?

 In the southern states, the trees are planted in the wetter, cooler months of the year (between April – October).
 This helps give them the best possible start before the dry summer months.
 In the more northern states, the tree planting season can extend much longer.
 Once you have bought your trees, it could be a few months before you get to see them.
 Planting groups need to be organised, and local nurseries found.
 The planting groups then need to contact their (mostly) volunteers and the planting day and location decided.

 Our trees tend to go where there is a need and logistically it is very difficult to co-ordinate you with your trees in your area.
 If you are really keen to help plant trees, check out the Landcare website to find a group who may have planting projects in your local area.

 No, it isn’t.
 To become a ‘not-for-profit’ you need to have a committee overseeing the process.
 This involves getting a group of people steering the direction of Fifteen Trees.
 We kinda like having free reign.
-If a project or interesting event comes up, we want to be able to pursue it without having to call a meeting and ‘argue the toss’.
+If a project or interesting event comes up, we want to be able to pursue it without having to call a meeting in a fortnight’s time.

 Having said that … Fifteen Trees does financially support organizations such as – GetUp, ACF, Who Gives A Crap, Sea Shepherd, Rainforest Rescue, GreenPeace, The Climate Council, The Bob Brown Foundation and various community projects that come up on crowd funding platforms such as Pozible.